crack666/paf2024/README.md

 - `GET /api/users` - List all users
 - `GET /api/users/{id}` - Get a specific user
 - `GET /api/users/{id}/tasks` - Get all tasks assigned to a user
-- `GET /api/users/{id}/notifications` - Get all notifications for a user (with optional filtering by read status)
+- `GET /api/users/{id}/notifications` - Get all notifications for a user (with optional filtering by read taskStatus)
 - `POST /api/users` - Create a new user
 - `PUT /api/users/{id}` - Update a user
 - `POST /api/users/{id}/notifications/{notificationId}/read` - Mark a notification as read